makerdao/community/governance/polls/SparkLend Ethereum - Adjust USDS Interest Rate Model - May 12, 2025.md

 ---
 title: SparkLend Ethereum - Adjust USDS Interest Rate Model - May 12, 2025
-summary: Signal your support or opposition to the proposed adjustments to the USDS Interest Rate Model for SparkLend on mainnet.
+summary: Signal your support or opposition to the proposed adjustments to the USDS Interest Rate Model for SparkLend on Mainnet.
 discussion_link: https://forum.sky.money/t/may-29-2025-proposed-changes-to-spark-for-upcoming-spell/26372
 parameters:
     input_format: single-choice